capacitive/dmg-go-http/README.md

 I added the User-Agent to the logging to show that Go http library has some useful things in it for developing robust web apps (the http utility library looks interesting as well).

 I planned to add in the channels example as a module, but how to do that seemed a bit unclear with my limited knowledge.
 And I didn't want to risk development environment issues on your end.
 So I added the channels example as a non-Go file for reference.

+Note: I've split up this work over many small pockets of time over the past few days, at the risk of producing something disjointed.